Skip to Content

 18. Great Pyrenees

-Highlights: Patient, Docile, Sweet-natured
+Highlights: Patient, Docile, Sweet

 17. Scottish Terrier